dxh000130/Personal-Information-Management/README.md

 	* recycle - A boolean hinting at whether to send items to a recycling bin (Delete) or permanently delete them (Shift + Delete).
 The server is free to ignore this parameter and do whatever makes the most sense.
 * langmap - An object containing translation strings.
 Support exists for most of the user interface (Default is an empty object).

-The [Live Demo](https://cubiclesoft.com/demos/js-fileexplorer/demo.html) utilizes nearly all of the available callbacks.
-The [Live Demo source code](demo.html) was designed so as keep this documentation to a minimum and to provide decent example usage without incurring AJAX calls.

 Class Documentation
 -------------------